Faith and Poetry

 Finally, returning to our lead, we tried to show how poetry breaks our language open so it can point to the mystery that is beyond words.
 Better yet, perhaps the wider mystery that engulfs us is an intensification of language, in which it breaks open, melts, and crystallizes into different forms.

 We’re going to do some more of this.
 We’re working on poems as part of a medley of songs and anthems leading us into the mystery of Advent, working against the grain of our culture.
-If you’d like to say what’s going on with poetry and faith in your locale, please add it to the comments box by clicking on “Leave a comment” below.
+If you’d like to say what’s going on with poetry and faith in your locale, please add it to the comments box below.